google/docsy-example/README.md

 ## Running the website locally

-Install the [prerequisites][]: Node.js and npm (version floors are enforced at install time through the `engines` field of `package.json`), plus Go and Git.
+Install the [prerequisites][]: Node.js and npm (version floors enforced at install time), plus Go and Git.
 Hugo itself comes from the pinned [hugo-extended][] npm package.
-On Windows, npm scripts run under Bash (which ships with
-[Git for Windows](https://gitforwindows.org/)): make sure `bash` is on your `PATH`.
+On Windows, npm scripts run under Bash (which ships with [Git for Windows](https://gitforwindows.org/)): make sure `bash` is on your `PATH`.

-From the repo root folder, install the site's dependencies, including the Bootstrap and Font Awesome assets that the theme sources as npm packages:
+From the repo root folder, install the site's dependencies:

 ```bash
 npm run install:safe
 ```

-This performs a clean install of the pinned dependencies (`npm ci`) without running any install scripts; the Hugo binary self-installs at first use.
+This performs a clean, script-free install of the pinned dependencies; the Hugo binary self-installs at first use.
 For dependency management (lockfile, generated theme manifest, Hugo updates), see the [maintainer notes][].

 Then run: